yuxuan12345/UOCIS322-P0/README.md

 - Modify the program "hello.py" so that it prints "Hello world".
 (Nothing more and nothing less.)
-Note that you do NOT do this by changing the hello.py source file.
-Rather, the message is a configuration constant from the credentials.ini file; fix it there.
+Note that you do NOT do this by DIRECTLY adding the message to the hello.py source file.
+  Rather, the message is a configuration constant from the credentials.ini file;
+  fix it there.

 - Replace these instructions with a proper README including the author, contact address, and a brief description of what the